goalsgame/ueimporter/ueimporter.md

 * `A` - File was added
 * `D` - File was deleted
 * `R*` - File was renamed or moved.
-  The number is a percentage of how certain git is that the file was in fact moved, and not a delete followed by an add.
+  The number is a percentage of how certain Git is that the file was in fact moved, and not a delete followed by an add.
-  There is some grey area in moves when it comes to git, sometimes a file is moved, but then modified to fit in its new location.
+  There is some grey area in moves when it comes to Git, sometimes a file is moved, but then modified to fit in its new location.
 For example, a moved `C++` file may need to have paths to includes tweaked to compile.
 Git uses some fuzzy heuristict to discern moves from adds+deletes, I don't know the details, but most of the time it seems to be correct.
 I've only came across one case where it guess was plain wrong.

 Now it's just a matter of replicating these changes in `vendor-unreal-engine`.

-Modified files is simple, just check out in plastic and copy the file from the new release.
+Modified files is simple, just check out in Plastic and copy the file from the new release.

 Adding files is almost as easy, just copy their content.
-But, if the target folder does not exist in plastic we need to first create and add it before we copy the file.
+But, if the target folder does not exist in Plastic we need to first create and add it before we copy the file.

 For deletes, the opposite of adds, we start by deleting the file itself.